syedzayyan/pi-file-server/README.md

 If you use the globalPath copy the files directory structure with the contents over to your preferred directory.

+generate.go file is added in tls.
+Heres an example of the command line flags

+go run ./tls/generate_cert.go --rsa-bits=2048 --host=your ip domain etc

 Here's some pictures of the frontend.

 ![Frontend](./screenshots/frontend.png)